Getting Your Home Rental Ready

 Getting your property ready for new tenants can be a challenging task, especially if it’s a new property you have never lived in.
 Nevertheless, the Residential Tenancies Act requires that you create both a livable and habitable space for your tenants.
 It’s equally important to crunch the numbers and set up the right rental processes ahead of time, before renters take occupancy.

 The first thing you should do to prepare your property is take inventory of any repairs and deferred maintenance that have yet to be remedied.
 The law requires landlords to repair and maintain their property to comply with health and safety standards.
+Here are the top issues to watch out for.

 Another reason you would want to address these issues is because it could impede your ability to market your property to potential renters.
 It can also help you to have a record in the event you don’t remedy certain repairs and your new tenant tries to claim damage they caused as a pre-existing issue.